Chapter 0. Readme

 Some characters act as delimiters by ending a symbol.
 The following characters act as delimiters for symbols.

-• less than, <.
-Note that this may be the first character of a symbol
+.
+Note that this may be the first character of a symbol - tilde,

-• semicolon, ; indicates start of a comment, a carriage return ends it
+indicates start of a comment, a carriage return ends it - ? and

 The semicolon acts as the start of a comment in CLIPS.
 If you try to assert a semicolon, CLIPS will think you’re entering a comment and wait for you to finish.
 If you accidentally enter a semicolon in top-level, just type in a closing parenthesis and carriage return.
 CLIPS will respond with an error message and the CLIPS prompt will reappear (This is one of the few approved occasions in life in which it’s necessary to do something wrong to get something right.)